sipostudent/Bug-Issue-Tracker/README.md

 python manage.py runserver
 ```

-5. A message in your terminal will inform you that the project is now running with the following message:
+> A message in your terminal will inform you that the project is now running with the following message:

 ```console
 Running on http://127.0.0.1:8000/ (Press CTRL+C to quit)
 ```

-6. To display the project, open the above URL (localhost:8000)
+6. To display the project, open the above URL or `localhost:8000`

 [**To top**](#Table-of-Contents)